Don Coryell: Legacy

 Detractors of Coryell point to the Chargers' defensive shortcomings, given that his defenses were in the bottom five league-wide in points allowed from 1981 to 1986.
 Tom Bass, who was a defensive coordinator for Coryell with both SDSU and the Chargers, said Coryell focused on offense during practice.
 He left the coaching of defensive players and the defensive game plan to Bass.
 "In planning and designing defense, he simply had no interest", said Bass.
 However, in 1979, the Chargers allowed the fewest points (246) in the AFC, while their defense led the NFL with 60 sacks in 1980.
 They declined quickly after the trade of Dean in 1981, becoming a frequent liability for the next five seasons.
 Meanwhile, Dean would go on in the same year to win UPI NFC Defensive Player of the Year (while playing in only 11 games) and help lead the San Francisco 49ers to a Super Bowl both that year and again in 1984.
 Dean was inducted to the Pro Football Hall of Fame in 2008.
 The San Diego Union-Tribune in 2013 called the trade "perhaps the biggest blunder in [Chargers] franchise history."

 As a character, Coryell was known as a scowling, intense presence on gamedays.
 His focus on football would often lead him to walk straight by friends or players without noticing them or responding when they greeted him; he worked late hours, and would sleep at his team's training facility two or three times a week while the season was ongoing.
-Coryell's team talks on the eve of a game were described as highly motivational despite being difficult to follow; (Klein: "Players loved playing for him.
-He was so sincere that even if the things he said sometimes made no sense, they didn't care".)
+Coryell's team talks on the eve of a game were described as highly motivational despite being difficult to follow.
+Klein said, "Players loved playing for him.
+He was so sincere that even if the things he said sometimes made no sense, they didn't care."
 His relaxed approach to discipline and willingness to forge personal connections made him popular with his players.
 "The most important thing to me about Don Coryell is him as a person.
 He actually cared about us as players.
 A lot of coaches don't even know who you are", said Fouts.
 Coryell did not want to intimidate his players and instead treated his players with respect, allowing them to showcase their strengths.
 "I don't think a coach has to be a son of a bitch to be successful.
 I think you can treat men like men", he said.